User:MiltonLibraryAssistant/Idiolect

 Nexttext split

-There is a split affecting the dress vowel in SgE.
-A handful of words including leg and bed have the divergent raised vowel /e/.
-Most of these words end in -d or -g.
-The word peg on the other hand, has the usual /ɛ/ vowel, so peg and leg do not rhyme.
+A vowel split affecting the dress lexical set in SgE has triggered /ɛ/-raising in a handful of words, including next, leg and bed.
+Even though most of these words end in -d or -g, this change is unsystematic, and impossible to predict.
+Leg is pronounced with the raised vowel /e/, whereas peg has the usual /ɛ/ vowel, so peg and leg do not rhyme.
+Similarly, next has the raised vowel, and does not rhyme with text.
 This has resulted in minimal pairs like red /ɹed/ and read /ɹɛd/ (past tense).
 The vowel in edge varies from speaker to speaker — it is either /ɛ/ or /e/, though the former is overall more common.

 Words with the /e/ vowel replacing /ɛ/.